Corruption of Haustfyr Chapter 2: Madam's Homestead

 ---Crossing the Hollybraid---

-The morning mist thickens as you travel west towards the Hollybraid River.
+The morning mist thickens as we travel west towards the Hollybraid River.
 The sound of rushing water grows until the Hollybraid comes into view.
 It is wide, cold, and fast beneath an old Daenan bridge.
 The stone arches across the river like the spine of some buried creature, its carvings worn smooth by centuries.
 Moss clings to every joint.
 The bridge still stands, but the air around it feels heavy, as if the corruption itself has left a mark here.

 Wint eyes the structure warily.
 “Doesn’t look safe.”